 When you add a website to your Web Application Firewall (WAF) instance in CNAME record mode, you must specify the HTTP or HTTPS ports that the website uses.
 After you specify the ports and add the website, traffic destined for the website is redirected to WAF for detection and protection.

-WAF protects services that use standard ports and non-standard ports.
-The non-standard ports include ports specified by WAF and ports that you customize.
-The number of supported ports and the allowed range of non-standard ports vary based on WAF editions.
-For more information, see Ports that each WAF edition supports.
+WAF protects services that use standard ports or non-standard ports.
+The number of ports that are supported and the range of non-standard ports that are supported by a WAF instance vary based on the WAF edition that is used.
+For more information, see Ports supported by each WAF edition.

 - The HTTP or HTTPS ports that the website uses change.